We created a 9 minute video that shares two paradigm shifting ideas around what causes late projects. Here is the video, and why we did it...

 …some of the most powerful concepts of Lean and Agile aren’t explicitly discussed in any of their definitions.

-So we created a video that demonstrates two paradigm shifting ideas around what causes late projects, how to fix them, and why they can have such a big impact on reducing project times.
+So we created a series of videos that demonstrates what causes late projects, how to fix them, and why they can have such a big impact on reducing project times.

 Lean project management